 Backlight and Bar Color Notification When Orange Emergency Alerts The radio initiates an emergency alarm or call.
 The radio receives an emergency alarm or call.
 The radio initiates the Fall Alert Post-Alert timer.
+The radio initiates Fireground Evacuation alarm.
+Orange Emergency Alerts The radio initiates an emergency alarm or call.
+The radio receives an emergency alarm or call.
 Red Critical Alerts The radio battery is low.
 The radio is out of range.
 The radio enters Failsoft mode.
-The radio is unable to establish a full connection with the system.

-Backlight and Bar Color Notification When The radio is unable to authenticate or register with the system.
-Red Critical Alerts The radio is out of range.
-The radio enters Failsoft mode.
-The radio is unable to establish a full connection with the system.
+Backlight and Bar Color Notification When The radio is unable to establish a full connection with the system.
 The radio is unable to authenticate or register with the system.
 Green Call Alerts The radio receives a private call.
 The radio receives a phone call.
 The radio receives a call alert.
 The radio receives a selective call.
 The radio enters Geofence.